EleanorRigby1/spawn-to-lua/README.md

 - Run the script
 - Just copy the table created within spawnList.lua file
 - To get monster spawns simply change the script to get monster/npc spawn

+## I made changes to my map and added new monster/npc

+- Just copy the spawn.xml file and run the script again to get the complete list